- Mopeds Come in Pink -

 "The best kind!
 Now, shoo!"
 I climbed over him and tried to shove him out towards the aisle, but that was considerably difficult since he was probably well over six feet.
 He didn't budge an inch.
 Laughing at my frustration, he scooted towards the aisle, and patted the spot next to him.
 I sat down reluctantly.
 He wouldn't even tell me his name and he was going to endanger my (mostly nonexistent) social life by stupidly deciding to share my bus seat?
 I didn't think so.

 I huffed.
-"Well if you're staying, I might as well get something out of it."
+"Well if you're staying, the least you can do is tell me your lame name."
 I crossed my arms stubbornly to show him that I meant business.
 No Magnolia boy was about to get the best of me!
-It had been decided; he wasn't staying unless he agreed to tell me his name.

 I made a face.
 Dylan?
 Really, that's it?
 I tried to hide my disappointment, albeit unsuccessfully.
 He raised an eyebrow as to question my expression.